 Summer is the busiest season.
 Locals escape inland high temperatures and come to Taghazout.
 The town becomes excessively crowded, but water temperature is warm enough to swim (21°C).

 It may also come as a surprise to learn that, in July and August, a thick fog covers the coastline, but fortunately keeps the weather in Taghazout cooler than in other cities.
 Suntan seekers might be disappointed though.

 September, May and June are ideal for travelers looking for cheap flights and an off-season trip.

 2. Looking for a place to enjoy sober holidays?

 Then this town is for you.
 Alcohol cannot be purchased in Taghazout; Travelers’ opportunity to enjoy a magnificent alcohol-free holiday, and explore local smoothies.
 Right?

 If you cannot survive a holiday sober, there is one restaurant serving Alcohol inside the village itself.
 The second closest bar is within a small walking distance from Taghazout center.
+Apparently, there is even a third bar in front of the surf spot “Hash Point”.
+This remains to be verified.
 Some surf camps manage to serve alcohol to their clients as well.

 Uniprix and Carrefour are the main supermarkets selling alcohol in Agadir.

 3. Untreated sewage?
 An issue to be solved.

 4. Let's talk Taghazout cash!